viennguyenbkdn/Celestia_DAS_Monitoring_Setup/README.md

 - Structure of repo
 ```
 Celestia_DAS_Monitoring_Setup/
-├── da_exporter # This part is to collect status of DA node via API and extract to metrics with Prometheus format
+├── da_exporter # This part is to collect status of DA node via API and convert to metrics of Prometheus format
 │   └── script
 │       ├── celestia_node.sh
 │       └── config.yaml
-├── docker-compose.yml
+├── docker-compose.yml # Docker compose file contains all configuration
 ├── grafana # This part is to setup Grafana monitoring tool
 │   ├── dashboards
 │   │   └── Celestia-DA-node.json